 ioctl: LOOP_SET_STATUS: Invalid argument, requested cipher or key length (128 bits) not supported by kernel

 Hmm..
-Still not good, we need now to patch or change our kernel for support encryption.
-We have to check if the “aes” and “cryptoloop” modules are loaded, if not we will load them.
+Still not good, we need now to patch or change our kernel to support encryption.
+We have to check if the aes

-root@vm-ubuntu-lamp:~# lsmod | grep aes
+root@vm-ubuntu-lamp:~$ lsmod | grep aes

-root@vm-ubuntu-lamp:~# modprobe aes
+root@vm-ubuntu-lamp:~$ modprobe aes

-root@vm-ubuntu-lamp:~# lsmod | grep aes
+root@vm-ubuntu-lamp:~$ lsmod | grep aes

 aes 28608 0

-root@vm-ubuntu-lamp:~# lsmod | grep cryptoloop
+root@vm-ubuntu-lamp:~$ lsmod | grep cryptoloop

-root@vm-ubuntu-lamp:~# modprobe cryptoloop
+root@vm-ubuntu-lamp:~$ modprobe cryptoloop

-root@vm-ubuntu-lamp:~# lsmod | grep crypto
+root@vm-ubuntu-lamp:~$ lsmod | grep crypto

 cryptoloop 4096 0